anasander/anasander/README.md

 ### Hello, I'm Ana! 👋

-- 👩‍💻 Working full-time as a Web Designer at Tindin;
+- 👩‍💻 Open to Work!;
-- 📝 Learning: TypeScript on Origamid!;
+- 📝 Learning: Systems Analysis and Development at Toledo Prudente;
 - 🐱 My cat's name: Mia.
 She's the most beautiful creature in the entire world;
 - 📞 You can always contact me through my social media and/or email;